Mean fields and fluctuations in compressible magnetohydrodynamic flows: Introduction

-The separation of the mean and fluctuating quantities in a random flow is of crucial significance in the theory of mean-field turbulent dynamos, and the problem of averaging has been exposed in this area earlier than in other applications.
-The mean-field dynamo theory is based on ensemble averaging but numerical simulations rely on various volume and time averaging procedures.
+An important advantage of the filtering approach is that, together with ensemble averaging, it does not require scale separation between the mean fields and their fluctuations \citep[e.g.,][]{Aluie:2017}.
+The separation of the mean and fluctuating quantities in a random flow is of crucial significance in the theory of mean-field turbulent dynamos.
+Mean-field dynamo theory is based on ensemble averaging, but numerical simulations rely on various volume and time averaging procedures.
+(We note that the algebraic form of the mean-field equations is the same for a wide range of averaging methods: \mbox{\citealp{Germano:1992,Aluie:2017}}.)
 For example, the separation of the magnetic field into mean and fluctuating components often involves averaging over the whole computational volume or, in systems stratified along the $z$-direction due to gravity, averaging in the $(x,y)$-planes \citep[horizontal averaging; see][]{Brandenburg:2005}.
 The resulting mean magnetic field is either perfectly uniform or only dependent on $z$.
-However, these constraints on the form of the mean magnetic field are artificial and unphysical.
-An inhomogeneous system, such as the ISM, is expected to produce a spatially complex mean field, which is ignored in the simple volume of horizontal averaging techniques described above.
-A further complication with horizontal averaging is the requirement that $\langle B_z \rangle$ vanishes when periodic boundary conditions are used in $x$ and $y$; otherwise the solenoidality of the mean magnetic field cannot be guaranteed \citep[e.g.,][]{Gent:2013a}.
-Furthermore, the kinematic mean-field dynamo action, with homogeneous transport coefficients $\alpha$ and $\beta$, in infinite space produces an inhomogeneous mean magnetic field that varies at all wave-numbers below $\alpha/\beta$, with the dominant mode having the wave-number $\alpha/(2\beta)$ \citep[e.g.,][]{Sokoloff:1983}. \emph{The spatial structure of any mean field is controlled by the physical properties of the system rather than by the size of the computational domain.} The only advantage of horizontal averaging is that it obeys the Reynolds rules, but this is often achieved at the expense of physical validity.
-Another option, consistent with the Reynolds rules, is to use azimuthal averaging to obtain an axially symmetric mean magnetic field in global simulations of dynamo action in a rotating spherical object \citep[see][for a review]{Simard:2016}.
+These constraints on the form of the mean magnetic field are often artificial and unphysical.
+An inhomogeneous system, such as the ISM, is expected to produce a spatially complex mean field, which is ignored by these simple volume or horizontal averaging techniques.
+A further complication with horizontal averaging, when periodic boundary conditions are used in $x$ and $y$, is that $\langle B_z\rangle$ must vanish to guarantee the solenoidality of the mean magnetic field \citep[e.g.,][]{Gent:2013a}.
+The main advantage of horizontal averaging is to obey the Reynolds rules, achieved often at the expense of physical validity.
+Another, Reynolds rules compliant, option is to use azimuthal averaging in global simulations of dynamo action in a rotating spherical object to obtain an axially symmetric mean magnetic field \citep[see][for a review]{Simard:2016}.
 This approach is easier to justify but still it excludes physically admissible azimuthal variations of the mean field.
+Furthermore, the kinematic mean-field dynamo action, with homogeneous transport coefficients $\alpha$ and $\beta$ (representing the $\alpha$-effect and turbulent diffusion), in infinite space produces an inhomogeneous mean magnetic field that varies at all wavenumbers below $\alpha/\beta$, with the dominant mode having the wavenumber $\alpha/(2\beta)$ \citep[e.g.,][]{Sokoloff:1983}.
+The spatial structure of any mean field is controlled by the physical properties of the system, rather than by the size of the computational domain.

 We discuss an alternative approach to averaging based on Gaussian smoothing as suggested by \citet{Germano:1992}, and employ it to obtain the mean fields in simulations of the multi-phase, supernova-driven ISM.
 Averaging with a Gaussian (or another) kernel is inherent in astronomical observations, where such smoothing is applied either during data reduction or stems from the finite width of a telescope beam.
 This approach has been applied by \citet{Gent:2013a} to the simulated magnetic field; here we extend it to the velocity and density fields and, importantly, energy densities, which represent higher-order statistical moments.
 In particular, kinetic energy density in a compressible flow represents a third-order statistical moment and requires special attention.